This is your cheat sheet for the best things to do in Austin.

 In addition, Dirty Bills is a fun LGBTQ friendly dive bar (not on 4th street) and Barbarellas (not on 4th street) is also fun and gay friendly and has a famous Tuesday night, aptly named: Tuezgays.

 6th Street is where a lot of young professionals tend to venture on the weekends.
 West 6th Street is fun street with a lot of bars.
 It’s a professional crowd and is a lot cleaner than it’s counterpart Dirty 6 (see below).

 Recommendations on West 6th include: Parlor and Yard, Kung Po, and Green Light Social, which is best known for their Carpi Sun Adult Beverage.

 East 6th Street a.k.a.
-“Dirty 6” is where you’ll find a lot of college students (and it gets messy as the night).
+“Dirty 6” is where you’ll find a lot of college students (and it gets messy as the night goes on).
 Although, there are some fun bars and live music, so it’s definitely worth checking out- at least once, to say you’ve been.

 Rainey Street is another famous street with a lot of bars close together so you can walk everywhere.
-It’s a lot of fun for Sunday Funday.
+It’s known as a young professional hangout and is a lot of fun for Sunday Funday.

 Pro Tip: Icenhauser’s on Rainey is a must on Sundays for the live band and sangria.

 Austin’s East Side also has a lot of chill bars that we like a lot.
 Recommendations: Whisler’s (see above), Native Hostel, and Nickel City.

 ****Green Belt – This place is a gem and is located just 10-15 minutes outside of downtown Austin.
 This nature reserve is perfect for adventure seekers looking for a nice hike or dip in the creek!